natelandau/shell-scripting-templates/README.md

 on one or more of the others.
 Source the entire library by sourcing autoload.sh.
 See the comments in autoload.sh for an explanation of the loading process.

+### Libraries
+* Apache
+* array - Some functions take or return arrays.
+Since Bash does not support to pass arrays, references and their serialized string representations are used.
+* compile
+* Debian
+* ~declaration~
+* directory
+* file
+* git
+* log - Functions related to terminal and file logging
+* mail
+* number
+* password
+* ~procedures~ (for internal using)
+* sms - Functions related to the Secure Shell
+* ssh
+* string - Functions related to Bash Strings
+* system - Functions related to Linux Systems
+* time
+* url - Url conversation
+*
+#### libraries for specific usage:
+* Lorem
+* Maven - Functions related to the build tool Apache Maven
+* Nexus - Functions related to the software repository manager Sonatype Nexus

 ## Installation